By Sally V. Keil

 Sensation — the function that relies upon our physical perception — is key when it comes to creating a comfortable home.
 When you rely upon your sensation function, you are attuned to color, sound and taste, especially aware of softness and roughness, warmth and coldness.
 The sensation function knows how to select the most sensuous sheets and how to appreciate a summer breeze wafting through an open window.
 We “exercise” our sensation when we shop for a cozy chair, select fabrics, arrange furniture, pick out vegetables at the market.
 And we call upon it to perform a myriad of housekeeping tasks—as we do the laundry, wipe our counter tops, wash dishes, make our beds, and care for our clothes.

 But what if sensation activities don’t interest you or tire you?
 How much of these activities can you do, and how much will you enjoy doing them?
 If sensation is a talent you rely upon, it will come easily.
-But if you’re an intuitive like me, it may be a challenge.
+However, if you’re an intuitive like me, it may be a challenge.
+I need to know that everything is in its place, or my environment feels overwhelming.
 Many intuitives choose to keep their homes stable and unchanging.
-I need to know that everything is in its place, or my environment feels overwhelming.
-One intuitive type I know hasn’t moved so much as a chair in 15 years.
+One intuitive friend hasn’t moved so much as a chair in 15 years.
 She has created a set environment that works for her, allowing her to concentrate on her writing and her inner world.

 Home: A Laboratory for Relationships